crofty13/Datadog/spark-exercise/0_setup_datadog_agent/Readme.md

 ## Deploy the Datadog agent via Helm
 helm upgrade --install datadog-agent datadog/datadog -f agent-with-helm.yaml --set targetSystem=linux

-## CHeck the status of your agent:
+## Check the status of your agent:
 The following is a cheat sheet to see what has been deployed

 ### kubectl get deployments